Perfumed with citrus, these crumbly Spanish cookies are as delicious for dessert as they are with wine and cheese.

 - ¼ cups fresh orange juice

-- Unwrap the chilled dough, lightly flour a clean work surface, then place a large sheet or of plastic wrap over the surface of the dough (you want several inches of overhang).
-Use a rolling pin to roll the dough out to an even, ½-inch-thick rectangle (dimensions are not important).
-With one of the long sides of the rectangle parallel to the edge of the surface closest to you, fold in the two short sides to overlap like a letter.
+Unwrap the chilled dough, lightly flour a clean work surface, then place a large sheet or of plastic wrap over the surface of the dough (you want several inches of overhang).
+Roll the dough into a ½-inch-thick rectangle (dimensions are not important).
+With one of the long sides of the rectangle closest to you, fold in the two short sides to overlap like a letter.
 Press down lightly, then fold the dough in half, short end to short end.
 Press the dough a few times to shape it into a tidy rectangle, then wrap in plastic and refrigerate for 1 hour more.

-- Preheat the oven to 350°F. Line a large baking sheet with parchment paper.
-Unwrap the dough and return it to the lightly floured work surface.
-Place a large sheet of plastic wrap over the surface of the dough and gently roll out the dough to a ¾-inch-thick rectangle.
-Working quickly, use a lightly floured 2-inch cookie cutter to cut out shapes of your choosing, and place them on the baking sheet, leaving at least 1 inch between each cookie.
-Reroll your scraps until you have no dough left.
+Preheat the oven to 350°F. Line a large baking sheet with parchment.
+Unwrap the dough and return it to the lightly floured surface.
+Place a large sheet of plastic wrap over the surface of the dough and gently roll into a ¾-inch-thick rectangle.
+Working quickly, use a lightly floured 2-inch cookie cutter to cut out shapes of your choosing, then place them on the baking sheet, leaving at least 1 inch between each cookie.
+Re-roll your scraps until you have no dough left.

-- Transfer to the oven and bake until the cookies are pale golden on top and beginning to brown at the edges, 25–30 minutes.
+Bake until the cookies are pale golden on top and beginning to brown at the edges, 25–30 minutes.
 Cool on the tray for 2 minutes.
 Meanwhile, to a small bowl, add the remaining 1¼ cups sugar.
 Gently place one cookie in the bowl, sprinkle some sugar all over to coat, then transfer to a wire rack to cool.
-(Do not toss the cookies around in the sugar as they are very fragile and may break.)
+(Do not jostle the cookies in the sugar as they are fragile and may break.)
 Repeat with remaining cookies.
 Cool completely before serving; mantecados will keep for up to 1 month in an airtight container.